WordPress Security Explained

 Learn why WordPress is a secure web platform for building and running your business online …

-These attacks were caused by botnets (computers infected with viruses and programmed to attack other sites with security vulnerabilities).
+These attacks were caused by computer networks infected with malware and programmed to attack other sites, also commonly known as “botnets”.

-(Being the world’s most popular content management system makes WordPress an obvious target for attacks by hackers)
+(Being the world’s most used CMS makes WordPress a target for hackers)

 Thousands of websites are hacked every year!
-Could your website be next?
+Will yours be one of them?

 According to the Cnet report,